balakreshnan/Samples2023/AzureAI/RFPWorkbench.md

 ```

 - Idea here will be ability to pick the response and edit and then select them to process into Word Template
+- When you select the response it will be added to the gallery and then select the item and create RFP word document